IlyaMak/doctor-appointment/README.md

 3. update STRIPE_KEY, STRIPE_SECRET and STRIPE_ENDPOINT_SECRET variables in the .env
 3. `sh build/build-docker.sh`
 4. open http://localhost:84
-5. to use stripe run `stripe login` to log in on the stripe service (if you are not log in yet), then run in the separate command line - `docker compose exec php stripe listen --forward-to localhost:80/api/payment/stripe`
+5. to use stripe run `stripe login` to log in on the stripe service (if you are not logged yet), then run in the separate command line - `docker compose exec php stripe listen --forward-to localhost:80/api/payment/stripe`

 ## How to send email:
 1. `php bin/console messenger:stats` - Show the message count for one or more transports